gromedev/PowerShellTrollTool/README.md

 Collection of dumb scripts/functions.
 Text and GUI menus for the script kiddies.

-I don't recommend you use this module but, if you do, be careful with it.
+Disclaimer: I don't recommend you use this frankenstein of a module and have no liability if you break something.
-Warning out of the way.

 ![alt text](/Assets/GUIv0.1a.png "GUI")